 Mattresses with an open coil structure consist of a network of metal springs that are all connected to one another.
 This intertwined configuration will affect your comfort in a few ways.
 Namely, the mattress’s resistance to motion transfer, level of contouring support and its “bounce” factor.
 A bit like a domino effect, pressure applied to one continuous coil will have an influence on the springs around it.

 If you’re a single sleeper or prefer a less reactive feel, you may be interested in this type of mattress.
-Our Mint Green Spring Mattress checks all of these boxes, and comes complete with a soft, viscolatex foam top for enhanced comfort.
+Our Mint Green Spring Mattress checks all of these boxes with our Support Coil System, and comes complete with a soft, Zinus Fusion Foam top for enhanced comfort.

 Independent coils (also known as pocket springs or encased springs) are each individually wrapped in fabric, allowing them to move independently of one another.
 More comparable to the conforming nature of a memory foam mattress, this structure molds to the body, providing excellent support and pressure relief.
 Pocket springs are also known for their ability to reduce motion transfer, making them an ideal choice for couples or co-sleeping families.
 For a pocket spring design with substantial support and pillowy comfort, our Pressure Relief Euro Top Pocketed iCoil® Hybrid Mattress is a sure bet.